Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-student portals, and online learning systems before departure
+university email, student portals, and online learning systems

 10. Final Pre-departure Checklist